NielsDenoo/Fake_News_generator/README.md

 Interactive AI news storytelling app using LangChain, Ollama, Stable Diffusion, NewsAPI, and Dash.

-It is a project made for the subject AI Edge.
+It is a project made as exercise for the subject AI Edge.

+This project allows users to generate fake news stories based on real news articles.
+It fetches the latest news using NewsAPI, rewrites headlines and story continuations using a local LLM (llama3:8b via Ollama), and generates images with Stable Diffusion SDXL-Turbo.

+Furthermore, the entire application runs locally using Docker, ensuring privacy and control over data.

 ## Quick Start with Docker (Recommended)